Trustee's Obligation to Inform Beneficiaries: Avoiding Breach of Fiduciary Duty Claims

 - What disclosures are trustees almost always required to make to beneficiaries?

-- What trust document provisions limiting a trustee’s duty to disclose and report will be honored under most state laws?
+- What trust document provisions limiting a trustee's duty to disclose and report will be honored in most common law or non-UTC jurisdictions?
 Under the UTC?

-- When can a trustee utilize non-mandatory disclosures to further protect against breach of fiduciary duty claims for failure to report?
+- How can a trustee utilize voluntary disclosures for additional protection against breach of fiduciary duty claims for failure to report?